Baltimore Ravens: Rivalries

+Divisional

 Pittsburgh Steelers

 By far the team's biggest rival is the Pittsburgh Steelers.
 Pittsburgh and Baltimore are separated by a less-than-5-hour drive along Interstate 70.
 Both teams are known for their hard-hitting physical style of play.
-They play twice a year in the AFC North, and have met four times in the playoffs.
-Pittsburgh leads the all-time series, 30–24, and holds a 3–1 advantage in the four matchups in the postseason.
+They play twice a year in the AFC North, and have met five times in the playoffs.
+Pittsburgh leads the all-time series, 33–25, and holds a 3–2 advantage in the five matchups in the postseason.
 Games between these two teams usually come down to the wire as most within the last 5 years have come down to under 4 points.

 The rivalry is considered one of the most significant and intense in the NFL today.

-Other AFC North rivals

-The Ravens also have divisional rivalries with the Cleveland Browns and Cincinnati Bengals.
-The rivalry with the Browns has been very one-sided; Baltimore holds an advantage of 33–11 against Cleveland.
-The rivalry with Cincinnati has been closer, with the Ravens slightly holding the edge in the all-time series 27–25.
+Cincinnati Bengals

+The Ravens' rivalry with the Cincinnati Bengals began when the original Browns franchise moved to Baltimore to become the Ravens.
+Since then, the rivalry heated up when longtime Ravens defensive coordinator Marvin Lewis was hired as the head coach of the Bengals.
+The Ravens lead the all-time series 32–27 as of the 2024 season.
+The Bengals won the only playoff meeting in the 2022 AFC Wild Card round.

+Cleveland Browns

+The Browns–Ravens rivalry in the AFC North began when the Cleveland Browns resumed operations in 1999, after suspending operations for three seasons after the original Browns moved to Baltimore and became the Ravens.
+The rivalry between the Browns and Ravens was more directed at former Browns owner Art Modell, who orchestrated the move, than the team itself, and has, by most Ravens fans, been simply considered a divisional game.
+The rivalry has been largely one-sided, as the Ravens hold a 37–15 series lead as of the end of the 2024 season.
+The two teams have not met in the playoffs.

+Conference

 New England Patriots

 The Ravens first met the New England Patriots in 1996, but the rivalry truly started in 2007 when the Ravens suffered a bitter 27–24 loss in the Patriots' quest for perfection.
 The rivalry began to escalate in 2009 when the Patriots beat the Ravens 27–21 in a game that involved a confrontation between Patriots quarterback Tom Brady and Ravens linebacker Terrell Suggs.
 Both players would go on to take verbal shots at each other through the media after the game.

-While the Patriots lead the overall series, 11–4, the teams have split four postseason meetings, 2–2.
+As of the 2023 season, the Patriots lead the overall series, 11–5.
+The two teams have split four postseason meetings, 2–2.
 The Ravens won the 2009 Wild Card Round, 33–14, and the 2012 AFC Championship game, 28–13.
 The Patriots won the 2011 AFC Championship Game 23–20 and the 2014 Divisional Round, 35–31.